header-banner_fishing_techniques_1.jpg

 So, which fishing gears have the highest environmental impact?

 Well actually, there is no complete consensus on this, as different gears affect the environment in different ways.
-But, the gears with highest habitat impact are dredges and demersal trawls.
-They have more by-catch, especially trawls since they are the least species- and size-selective gears.
-The more sustainable gears to look for are traps and lines.
+But, the gear with the highest habitat impact are dredges and demersal trawls.
+They have more by-catch, especially trawls, since they are the least species- and size-selective gear.
+The more sustainable gear to look for are traps and lines.

 It is also important to understand that as long as we want to eat certain species of fish or seafood, some fishing techniques are unavoidable.
 You cannot, for example, catch flatfish with passive or mobile gear—at least not yet.

-So when buying fish, the most sustainable fish-choice is to go for open-water living species, because the gears used to catch them seem to only be impacting vulnerable species caught as by-catch and not habitat on top.
+So when buying fish, the most sustainable fish choice is to go for open-water living species because the gear used to catch them seem to only be impacting vulnerable species caught as by-catch and not habitat on top.

 The bottom line